Thursday, August 29, 2013

 My new “job”

-Uncle Jim and Aunt June had picked out a nice two bedroom apartment at a retirement facility to live in before he passed away.
-Ever since Uncle Jim died, Aunt June needs someone to help care for her because she has Parkinson’s disease.
+Before Uncle Jim passed, he and Aunt June chose to live in a pleasant two-bedroom apartment at a retirement facility.
+Since his death, Aunt June needed someone to help with her care because she has Parkinson’s disease.